 - 1. MBTA Station Project Update: John Doherty from the MBTA provided a PowerPoint presentation.
 The design for the new Natick Center Station will include a full upgrade of the station, including improvements in accessibility, traffic, pedestrian traffic, etc. The project is funded in the 2024 CIP.
-Drainage issues will be significantly alleviated.
-Advertising for construction will take place this month.
-The Notice to Proceed will happen mid-November.
-The approximate duration of construction is 30 months.
+Expectations are that Ddrainage issues will be significantly alleviated,-Aadvertising for construction will take place this month,-Tthe Notice to Proceed will happen mid-November, and -Tthe approximate duration of construction will be 30 months.
 No real disruption to commuters is anticipated.
+Mr. Doherty expects that construction will occur in multiple phases starting with the eastern side of the station and then moving to the western side, so no real disruption to commuters is anticipated.
 An inspector, or other MBTA staff, will be on site at all times, even when working is being performed overnight. - 2.
 South Main Street Reconstruction: Town Engineer Bill McDowell provided a PowerPoint presentation.
 The DPW should be receiving the design submission in late August.
 Construction bidding and procurement are scheduled for August-September 2019.
 Construction funding is anticipated to be approved at the 2019 Fall Annual Town Meeting.
 Award of the contract will be in November 2019.
-Construction is to begin in the spring of 2020.
+Construction is to begin in in the spring of 2020.
 Mr. Hickey noted that a Warrant Article needs to be prepared for FATM for easement acquisitions necessary to the project.
 Mr. Freedman asked if a Warrant Article for funding was needed and Ms. Malone explained that it is a capital expenses that would typically be sponsored by the Town Administrator.
 On a motion by Mr. Freedman, seconded by Ms. Adelman-Foster, the Board voted 4-0-0 to sponsor a Warrant Article for the 2019 FATM that would effect the easements necessary for the South Main Street roadway construction project. - 3.
 Collins Center: Ms. Malone stated that the Collins Center, a University of Massachusetts entity that provides research analysis and objective information to towns across the Commonwealth, has been retained to objectively look at the Town Counsel model currently employed by the Town.
 The Collins Center will reach out to the Town Counsel Study Committee, which examines the format of Town Counsel services, as well as the Town Counsel Screening Committee, which will be the entity used if an RFP is required.
 It is anticipated that some information will be provided at the 2020 Spring Annual Town Meeting. - 4.
-West Natick Fire Station: Ms. Malone stated that there is hope that the work plan for removal of asbestos discovered at the site will be completed.
+West Natick Fire Station: Ms. Malone stated that there is hope that the work plan for removal of asbestos discovered at the site will be approved completed.